mewna/catnip/README.md

 - JDA is very nice, but doesn't allow for as much freedom with customizing the internals;
   it's more / less "do it this way or use another lib" in my experience.
 - I didn't want ten billion events for every possible case. catnip maps more/less 1:1 with the Discord API, and any "extra" events on top of that need to be user-provided via extensions or other means.
-I guess really I just didn't want my lib to be as "high-level" as other libs are.
+I guess I just didn't want my lib to be as "high-level" as other libs are.
-- I wanted to try to maximize extensibility / customizability, beyond just making it modular.
-Things like being able to intercept raw websocket messages (as JSON), write custom distributed cache handlers, ... are incredibly useful.
+- I wanted to try to maximize extensibility/customizability, beyond just making it modular.
+Things like being able to intercept raw WebSocket messages (as JSON), write custom distributed cache handlers, ... are incredibly useful.
 - I like everything returning `CompletionStage`s instead of custom classes.
 I do get why other libs have them, I just wanted to not.
-- I wanted modular usage to be exactly the same more / less no matter what; everything should be doable through the catnip instance that you create.
+- I wanted modular usage to be the same more / less no matter what; everything should be doable through the catnip instance that you create.
 - I wanted to make a lib built on vert.x.
 - To take over the world and convert all Java bots. :^)